ChrisLPlumb91/everyone-loves-pizza/TEST.md

 ## Form Testing

 <hr>
-There are 11 forms on this site: The sign up form, the log in form, the password reset email form, the password change form, the review form, the contact us form, the delivery information form, the payment form, the default delivery information form, the add item form, and the edit item form.
+There are 12 forms on this site: The sign up form, the log in form, the password reset email form, the password change form, the review form, the contact us form, the delivery information form, the payment form, the default delivery information form, the add item form, the edit item form, and the Mailchimp subscribe form.
 I tested each one to ensure that they all submit as they should, and that it isn't possible to submit them if they are incomplete, or supplied with the wrong kind of data.
 <hr>

 ### Sign up form (logged out only)